gicodes/app.test.js/README.md

 ### 5 automatically finds and runs all 'test.js' files

-### 6 uses a 'watch mode' to avoid restarting applications
+### 6 uses a watch mode to avoid restarting applications